CtrlK

 Specificity

-It names the domain (PR titles, git diffs) and one core action (generate a conventional commit PR title from git diff analysis), but doesn't list multiple concrete actions beyond that single capability.
+It names the domain (PR titles, conventional commits) and the core action (generate a title from git diff analysis), but only describes a single action rather than listing multiple concrete capabilities.

 2 / 3